-It is clear that you want to stay in one of the best hotels whenever on a visit to any of the cities in the USA.
-There you can find a mix of different inspirations of best places to visit in the USA, tips on how to save your money, information about the weather.
+Here you can find a mix of different inspirations of best places to visit in the USA, tips on how to save your money, and information about the weather in the USA.

 One of the most visited and fascinating cities in the world is the New York City.
 Having more than 10 million tourists come each year just between Memorial and Labor Day period!

 Few other cities in the United States can offer the diversity that New York does; all condensed in an area that is a just little over 12 miles long and 2 miles wide!